top of page

 Anker 1

-It was real estate in its most core, institutional form.
+It was real, real estate in its most core, conservative and institutional form.

 London Calling

-During my Deka years, I completed a UK based Master, which introduced me to the UK investment universe and its more international, capital-markets-driven approach.
+During the Deka days, I completed a UK based Master, which also introduced me to the UK investment universe and I was fascinated by its international, capital-markets-driven approach.

-Soon later, London based Alpha Real Capital invited me to materialise and lead their plans for a German income fund.
+Soon later, London based Alpha Real Capital invited me to start and lead their German income fund.

-Thirty-one transactions later, I had gained a reputation as a reliable fund manager and deal-maker of complex cross-border transactions.
+Thirty-one transactions later, I had built a reputation as a hands-on fund manager with a weakness for complex cross-border transactions.

-More importantly, I learned, that beauty in real estate lays in the eyes of the beholder as over the years, I regularly earned higer returns with unglamourus, unspectacular assets than with prominent, glassy highrisers.
+More importantly, I learned, that beauty in real estate lays in the eyes of the beholder as over the years, I regularly delivered higher returns with unglamorous, unspectacular assets than with prominent, glassy high risers.

 Crisis Mode

-Post-Lehman, I was given responsibility for the firm’s €1.5 billion Central Region portfolio - 650,000 sqm across multiple asset classes.
+Post-Lehman, Goldman Sachs/Archon made me Director for the firm’s €1.5 billion Central Region portfolio - 650,000 sqm across multiple asset classes.

-Whilst occupancy improved from 67% to 74%, over 400 lease agreements were successfully negotiated, and €640 million in disposals supported the portfolio’s orderly transition.
+Whilst occupancy improved from 67% to 74%, I oversaw 400 lease agreements and €640 million in disposals.

-It was asset management under fire, and - after the dot.com crisis, was the second time I had to deliver results despite the market turning against the odds.
+It was asset management under fire and after the burst of the dot.com bubble, the second lesson how to deliver results despite the market turning against the odds.

 Deal Driven